synthetic-methods/xtal/README.md

 	mix_t mix;
 	auto six = mix(1.1, 2.2, 3.3);// 6.6

-Range-lifting is achieved using functors like `processor::vectorize` or `processor::virtualize`, allowing `method` and `operator` to `zip` the underlying function across `ranges`.
+Range-lifting is achieved using functors like `processor::targeted` or `processor::sourced`, allowing `method` and `operator` to `zip` the underlying function across `ranges`.
 (In future, the (im)purity of a function will determine the `std::execution_policy`, once supported by the relevant `ranges` library.)